pmcharrison/intro-to-music-and-science/060-emotion.md

 ## Mechanisms for inducing musical emotion

 This section is about different mechanisms by which music seems to induce emotions.
 We're going to focus on a particularly influential theoretical model by Juslin, called the **'BRECVEM'** model.
-This model is described in a 2008 paper in Behavioral and Brain Sciences by Juslin and Västfjäll [@juslin2008].
+This model is described in a 2008 paper in Behavioral and Brain Sciences by @juslin2008.
 This is a really good paper to read if you have the time.
 As well as providing a detailed and well-organised exposition of the model, the paper also includes a large number of commentaries by various other researchers in the field.
 This gives you an insight into various complementary perspectives on the topic, and can really help you to develop your own personal opinion about the ideas.

 A few years later, Juslin wrote a paper that extends the BRECVEM model to add an additional component, concerning aesthetic judgments [@juslin2013].
 The result is then called the BRECVEMA model.
 It's this particular version of the model that we'll focus on today.
 I'd still recommend keeping the original BRECVEM paper as a primary reference though, because it contains particularly detailed expositions of the first seven components of the model.